ooplata/carpedia/README.md

-# Carpedia - Camilo Heras, Omar Plata
-OOP Project 2022-1

 ![Carpedia](src/assets/Logo.png)

+2022-1 OOP Project by Camilo Heras and Omar Plata.

 ## Getting Started
 Code is located inside the src folder.
 To try out the program, run the `main.py` file.